pmogren/db-ratchet/README.md

 ##Code Quality and Testing
 The build script for db-ratchet runs the [CodeNarc](http://www.gradle.org/docs/current/userguide/codenarc_plugin.html) plugin for Gradle.
 CodeNarc is a static analysis tool for Groovy.
-A rule set specific to the db-ratchet project is configured in config/codenarc/codenarc.xml of this Mercurial repository.
+A rule set specific to the db-ratchet project is configured in config/codenarc/codenarc.xml of this Git repository.
 The build is configured to fail the build for any rule violations.
 Please keep this code clean.

 The build script for db-ratchet runs Cobertura to capture code coverage data.
 We use an open source [Cobertura Plugin](https://github.com/stevesaliman/gradle-cobertura-plugin).
 To capture code coverage data run the **cobertura** task in gradle.
-Do to an issue with the current version of this plugin, cobertura will print a stacktrace to the console during instrumentation claiming that it can't load several classes in the project.
+Due to an issue with the current version of this plugin, cobertura will print a stacktrace to the console during instrumentation claiming that it can't load several classes in the project.
 Despite this noise in the console, instrumentation will complete successfully and a code coverage report will be generated.
 For now, these stack traces can be ignored.